What do you want to learn?

 Grow other channels

-COVID-19 has made it evident that now is the time to diversify your sales and fulfillment channels to keep orders shipping during a global pandemic — not only from Amazon FBA to FBM but to your own website as well.
+COVID-19 has made it evident that now is the time to diversify your sales and fulfilment channels to keep orders shipping during a global pandemic — not only from Amazon FBA to FBM but to your own website as well.

 Right now, brands with a website are seeing record sales there since people who normally bought their product on Amazon are checking there.
 Behavior is shifting, and consumers are getting more comfortable making purchases directly on brands’ websites.